 Loves to Layer

 A white shirt looks great on its own but really soars when it’s worn as a layer.
 Toss it over a cami, tank, or tee.
 Pull a sweatshirt over it.
-Pair it with cardigan or blazer.
+Pair it with cardigan, blazer or blanket scarf.
 You can change your look in the blink of an eye.
-That’s what you need in a travel essential and why it’s the secret to packing light.
+That’s what you need in a travel essential and why it’s the secret to packing light and looking good.

 No-iron fabrics are a traveler’s best friend.
 The white button down is widely available in cotton blends that need little to no ironing.